Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Free-electron self-energy operator

-Note that we use this definition instead of writing a more familiar expression in terms of the renormalization constant $Z_2$.
+Note that following Ref. \cite{base_1999} we use this definition of $\Sigma^{(0)}_R$ instead of writing a more familiar expression in terms of the renormalization constant $Z_2$.
 In the Feynman gauge, the second approach leads to the IR singularities of individual contributions.
 In the Coulomb gauge, both approaches are equally convenient, but, for consistency, we write the expression for the free-electron self-energy operator in this form.
-The notation $\Delta_\varepsilon = \frac{1}{\varepsilon} - \gamma_E + \ln 4 \pi + \ln m$ is introduced, and the mass counterterm is

 The renormalized part of the free-electron self-energy operator on the right-hand side of Eq.~(\ref{sigma_general}) can be written in the form:

 The coefficients $a$, $b$ and $c$ are gauge-dependent.
 In the Feynman gauge, they can be found, e.g., in Ref.~\cite{base_1999}: